 For the good of the group, Spring, wear more colour than anyone else.
-It’s a good rule, rather like ‘always be the most sober person in the room’.
+It’s a good rule, rather like always be the most sober person in the room.
 For the office, keep the number of juicy colours to one big block and one little one, which could be lipstick or earrings, a watch or scarf.
 Try keeping the very colorful items near you but not on you if you feel too much at first.
 A colourful jacket or sweater you can drape or carry, a clutch or wallet, a hair accessory on the back of your head, shoes, a laptop case, it all counts if it’s seen in your vicinity.
-Colour signals confidence, creativity, imagination, sensitivity, and an open-mind.
-If I’m hiring, those and self-motivation are what I’m looking for because they’re near impossible to teach, learn, or implant.
+Colour signals confidence, creativity, imagination, sensitivity, self-motivation, and an open-mind.
+If I am hiring, those are what I’m looking for because they are near impossible to teach, learn, or implant.

 For the Polyvores below, if you visit the site, you can zoom in and take a better look round.